 Something so simple you can do to help redeem social media?
 Press like!
 That is it!

 What?
 Pressing like can be lame.
 People on wordpress can press like for your post even though they clearly did not read it – they just hope someone will see their icon and click on it.
 Sigh.
 They go through a feed clicking like on everything, which is a self-centered and self-promoting reason for pressing like.
-People can follow you on twitter for similar self-serving reasons.
 (Not that clicking like is always bad!
-I click like, but only for posts I actually read and appreciated.)
+I click like, but only for posts I actually read and appreciate.)

 So what am I talking about?
 I’m referring more to venues like facebook.
 I pulled back from facebook in January, but recently returned just a little.
 I left because of so many vitriolic or banal posts.